 4) Direct Contact with Other Snakes

+If your snake comes into contact with another snake, this can pass on mites.
 Let’s say that you have a snake that doesn’t live with other snakes in its enclosure.
 If you put them in a female’s enclosure so that the two snakes can mate, this could cause an infestation.

-5) Infested Wild Caught Snakes
+5) Infested Wild-Caught Snakes

-So, for example, practically 100% of ball pythons or corn snakes are captive bred.
+So, for example, almost 100% of ball pythons or corn snakes are captive bred.
 Until recently, though, the only reticulated pythons you could buy were directly imported from southeast Asia.
 Today, more are captive bred.

 6) Contact with You

-Your snake can catch mites solely from contact with you.
+Your snake can catch mites from contact with you.
 Snake mites don’t live on humans, but you can transfer them in your clothes or on your skin.